dthree/vantage/README.md

 ### Creating an extension

-Creating and publishing a vantage extension is simple.
+Creating and publishing a Vantage extension is simple.
 Simply expose your module as a function which takes two parameters - `vantage` and `options`.
 When your module is imported by `vantage`, it will pass itself in as the first object, and so you are free to add any commands or configuration that `vantage` supports.

 ```js
 module.exports = function(vantage, options) {